About the OSS

 These programs aim to promote integrated and collaborative management of natural resources in Africa.

-Thanks to its accreditations with the Green Climate Fund and the Adaptation Fund, the OSS helps countries implement projects on mitigating climate change impacts on the populations and ecosystems.
+Thanks to its accreditations with the Green Climate Fund (GCF) and the Adaptation Fund (AF), the OSS relies on knowledge transfer, capacity building and awareness raising among all stakeholders to help countries implement projects on mitigating climate change impacts on the populations and ecosystems.